 - 1. The athlete will maintain a good reputation.
-The athlete's character will be in good standing with the administration, faculty, staff and church. - 2.
+The athlete's character will be in good standing with the administration, faculty, staff, and church. - 2.
 The athlete will meet all eligibility requirements. - 3.
 The athlete will know and understand all requirements.
 The athlete will know all the expectations of their team and will follow them both in action and in spirit. - 4.
-The athlete will show respect for all coaches, trainers and all staff personnel.
-This includes the game plans, methods and philosophies. - 5.
+The athlete will show respect for all coaches, trainers, and all staff personnel.
+This includes the game plans, methods, and philosophies. - 5.
 The athlete will show respect for their teammates.
-The athlete will respect the seriousness of their commitment by attending all practices, meetings and games as prescribed at the beginning of the season and by working together to accomplish a common goal.
+The athlete will respect the seriousness of their

+- commitment by attending all practices, meetings and games as prescribed at the beginning of the season and by working together to accomplish a common goal.
 Help to hold your teammates accountable for their actions. - 6.
 The athlete will maintain a high standard of appearance.
-Both in and out of the arena adhering to the strictest interpretations of the school dress code and the team dress and uniform code.

-- 7. The athlete will demonstrate Christ-like character.
+Both in and out of the arena adhering to the strictest interpretations of the school dress code and the team dress and uniform code. - 7.
+The athlete will demonstrate Christ-like character.
 Both in and out of the arena showing respect in speech and actions for game officials, opponents and all those associated with our opponents. - 8.
 The athlete will never engage in fighting.
 The athlete will always maintain self-control.
-Un-sportsmanship like conduct penalties will not be tolerated and will be penalized. - 9.
+Unsportsmanship like conduct penalties will not be tolerated and will be penaltied.
+Penalties include, but are not limited to, suspensions or dismissal from the team. - 9.
 The athlete will know and understand our philosophy.
 The athlete will respect the seriousness of the eternal effects of their responsibilities as they represent themselves, their families, their school, their church and ultimately their Lord and Savior, Jesus Christ.

-COACH/PARENT COMMUNICATION
+PARENT/COACH COMMUNICATION

 Parenting and coaching are both difficult vocations.
-Understanding each other's role will enable parents and coaches to work together to provide a meaningful experience for the student-athlete at ELCA.
+Understanding each other's role will enable parents and coaches to work together to provide a meaningful experience for the student-athlete at ELCA